eej/hajos-search/README.md

 This program is only provided "as is".
 There is no warrtany for this software, to the extent permitted by applicable law.

-Files in the folder nauty24r2 are Copyright Breandon Mckay and distributed with permission.
+Files in the folder nauty24r2 are Copyright Brendan McKay and distributed with permission.
 See nauty24r2/README for details.